-Our counselling services are available for anyone aged 4 or older who has experienced sexual assault.
-All of our therapists are highly qualified, trauma informed, and know how to work alongside people of all ages.
-Services are currently offered both in-person at our office in Sherwood Park and virtually.
+Our counselling services are available for anyone aged 4 or older who has experienced sexual violence.
+All of our therapists are highly qualified, trauma-informed, and know how to work alongside people of all ages, genders, and orientations.
+Services are currently offered both in-person at our offices in Sherwood Park, St. Albert, and virtually.

-Once you have met those requirements, you can phone or email us to get started on the process, which begins with two different intake appointments.
-A parent or guardian will need to complete the intake on your behalf and information about your insurance, your specific needs, and your place in the reporting process will be collected among other things.
-After the second intake, you will be placed on the waitlist and contacted as soon as a spot becomes available with an appropriate therapist.
+You can phone or email us to get started on the process, which begins with a client registration over the phone.
+Following this, a longer intake appointment will be scheduled and information about your specific needs will be collected, among other things.
+After the intake, you will be placed on the waitlist and contacted as soon as a spot becomes available with an appropriate therapist.
 You can then receive up to 20 sessions that are 50 minutes each with a therapist.
-The first session will be between your parents or guardians and the therapist in order to establish the necessary background information.
+The first session may be between your parents or guardians and the therapist in order to establish the necessary background information.

 If You Have Experienced Sexual Harassment ...

 Sexual harassment can be a very difficult experience to cope with.
 Many of the options for support are more informal and involve finding ways to talk about and work through the experience.